Florø Airport: Facilities

 Florø Airport is situated on a southern peninsula of the Florelandet, the island on which Florø is situated.
 The asphalt runway has physical dimensions 1264 by 30 m and is aligned 07/25.
 It has a takeoff run available (TORA) and a landing distance available (LDA) of 1199 m.
 The airport is equipped with category 4 fire and rescue service.

 The airport is situated five minutes drive from the town center.
 There is an hourly bus service operated by Firda Billag.
 Paid parking, taxis and car rental are available at the airport.

 Airlines and destinations

 Scheduled services out of Florø are provided by Widerøe using the de Havilland Canada Dash 8 and Danish Air Transport using ATR42s.
 These were operated as public service obligations with the Ministry of Transport and Communications until April 2016.
-Following the COVID-19 pandemic, the route to Oslo became reinvorporated in the PSO network again from October 2021.
+Following the COVID-19 pandemic, the route to Oslo became reincorporated in the PSO network again from October 2021.
 Bristow Helicopters operates helicopter flights to several oil platforms in the North Sea.
 Florø Airport served 200,356 passengers, 11,654 aircraft movements and handled 3 tonnes of cargo in 2014.

 Florø Airport is also the base of a detachment of the Royal Norwegian Air Force’s 330 Squadron.
 The detachment carried out 149 search and rescue missions lasting 476 hours in 2013.